FindMySchool LogoFindMySchool

 For transport, the school directs families to the local authority process to check eligibility for free home to school transport and to apply where relevant.

-Small cohorts can magnify differences.
+• Small cohorts can magnify differences.
 With a small roll, year group percentages can swing more than in a two form entry primary.
-The 2024 outcomes are strong, but it is wise to look at the pattern over time and to ask how the school supports mixed attainment within small classes.
+The current dataset is strong, but it is based on a cohort of 6 pupils, so it is wise to look at the pattern over time and ask how the school supports mixed attainment within small classes.

 Tugby Church of England Primary School combines a clear values led identity with strong Key Stage 2 outcomes, and it appears to use its small scale as a strength rather than an excuse.
 The offer is most compelling for families who actively want a Church school ethos, alongside a calm learning culture and a broad approach to experiences beyond lessons.
 It suits pupils who respond well to high expectations, close relationships with adults, and regular responsibility through leadership roles.
 The main constraint is admission planning, because demand can still outstrip places in a small rural primary.